Early American Molded Glass

 This diminutive pale-yellow creamer won 1st Place in the Pattern Molded Tableware category in the judged competition at the FOHBC 2018 Cleveland National Antique Bottle Convention.
-The piece was probably made by the Mantua Glass Company in Ravenna, Ohio.
+The creamer is attributed to the Mantua Glass Company in Ravenna, Ohio circa 1821 to 1829.

 Since the early nineteenth century, not long after the establishment of the territory as a State, glassmaking has been one of the major industries of Ohio.
 This tradition holds an important place in the development of the industry in America.

 David Ladd founded the Mantua Glass Company, the first glass manufactory in Ravenna, Portage County, Ohio in 1821.
 At that time, the settlement consisted of scarcely more than a few log houses, a mill, and a tavern.
 Ladd moved to Portage County from Connecticut in 1816 and opened his glass factory in a converted tannery.
 He hired Jonathon Tinker from Vernon, New York as superintendent and primary glassblower for the business.
 Tinker was the son-in-law of Oliver Lewis, one of the founders of Mount Vernon Glass Works, and had worked in the family business before going to Ohio.

 The Mantua Glass Company completed its plant in 1822.
 The Western Reserve Chronicle published in Warren, Ohio, printed the following on February 9, 1822.